 'What if I lose my Test Report Form?'

-Test Report Forms are valid for two years.
-Copies cannot be sent to candidates but IELTS will forward a Test Report Form to your relevant institution or embassy.
+IELTS Test Report Forms are valid for two years.
+You can contact us to get a new copy if you have lost it.
+However, additional copies cannot be sent to candidates.
+British Council will forward a copy of your Test Report Form to the relevant institution or embassy.
 Please contact us at firstname.lastname@example.org for further details.

 'How soon can I re-sit the test?'